akashgoel92/knife-depsolver/README.md

 cookbook versions that don't satisfy the environment cookbook version constraints.

 The dep_selector gem re-formulates the dependency graph and the solution constraints as a CSP and off-loads the hard work to [Gecode](http://www.gecode.org/), a fast, license-friendly solver written in C++.
 If Gecode returns a solution then that is used by opscode-erchef to send a list of cookbook file metadata back to the chef-client so it can synchronize its cookbook cache.

-!!!!!!!upgrade your chef server!!!!!!!

 ### Install